geekxflood/nomnomnavigator-api/README.md

     ```

 6. Open a pull request from yer branch and wait for the crew to review yer contributions.

+## Dockerization

+Arr matey, ready to containerize the SS NomNomNavigator and sail smoothly across any machine?
+Follow the steps below:

+1. Build the Docker image with a tag of yer choice:

+    ```bash
+    docker build -t nomnomnavigator:latest .
+    ```

+2. Run the image in a container, mapping the port to yer liking:

+    ```bash
+    docker run -p 3000:3000 nomnomnavigator:latest
+    ```

+## The Chart

+With the helm at yer fingertips, navigate through the Kubernetes seas with our chart.
+Install it and man the helm!

+1. Add the NomNomNavigator chart repository:

+    ```bash
+    helm repo add nomnomnavigator https://your-chart-repo.com
+    ```

+2. Update yer chart repositories:

+    ```bash
+    helm repo update
+    ```

+3. Install the NomNomNavigator chart:

+    ```bash
+    helm install nomnomnavigator nomnomnavigator/nomnomnavigator
+    ```

 ## License